 When the merry-go-round stops turning and the music stops playing on a relationship, just be cool.
 Take a minute to self-assess and objectively evaluate.
 It is highly unlikely that these women went nuts without any help from us.
 Ok, maybe she was sitting on the edge of the crazy pool wading her feet when you walked by and bumped her.
 She fell in and wants to say it was all your fault.
 Don’t worry about it.
 You have enough to worry about internally.

 The way I see it, it’s ok to be a little bit crazy- I think it actually helped to enhance my own appeal here and there from time to time over the years.
 You just have to acknowledge where you might be bugged out, own it and learn to control it.
 It can be done- trust me.
 And if you own your crazy, it can’t own you.
-If somebody had given Ike that advice, we might remember him for being a significant musical figure than the crazy asshole that used to beat up a girl who loved him to pieces and had it in her to become a worldwide cultural phenomenon.
+If somebody had given Ike that advice, we might remember him more for being a kick-ass musician than the crazy asshole that used all his “kick-ass” on the girl who loved him to pieces and had it in her to become a worldwide cultural phenomenon.
 Clearly, his crazy owned him and it cost him dearly for the rest of his days.
 (Hint: Don’t be like Ike.)

 In landing this plane, I want to encourage any cats reading this to consider that there is no payoff to running down a woman that has just spent some of her precious time and energy loving on you- even if it was supposed to be a “casual” engagement.
 Whether she deserves it is besides the point.
 Prove you were worthy of her investment after the fact and don’t give her a reason to regret her experience with you even if it ran its course quickly.
 She’ll have to unpack that for herself and decide what it means.
 Don’t make her lift any heavier by acting like a horses ass on your way out the door.
 That is what you don’t want because that is some very bad karma.
 The good news is that you can have a great influence on how that plays out if you can just be cool.
 And for your sake as well as hers, I sincerely hope you do.